moveit/moveit.ros.org/about/index.markdown

 ## Maintainer Alumni

-We would like to acknowledge past maintainers of MoveIt!
+We would like to acknowledge past maintainers of MoveIt! who have since moved on.
+Their great work made this project what it is today:

 Name | Past Organization | GitHub ID
 ------------ |:------------- |-------------|